-IM Research Residency candidates select an IM subspecialty fellowship and interview with one of the IM subspecialty fellowship program directors during the Internal Medicine Residency interview.
+Research candidates select an internal medicine subspecialty fellowship and interview with one of the internal medicine subspecialty fellowship program directors during the Internal Medicine Residency interview.
 This proves helpful to both the candidate and the program.
-We encourage you to let us know the IM subspecialty in which you are interested when you schedule your Internal Medicine Residency interview.
+We encourage you to let us know the internal medicine subspecialty in which you are interested when you schedule your Internal Medicine Residency interview.
 This notification will allow us to make arrangements for you to meet with the appropriate fellowship program director on the second day of interviews.

 Please note that selection into the Clinician-Investigator Training Program is very competitive.
-Successful candidates for the Clinician-Investigator Training Program have demonstrated considerable accomplishments and interest in research.
+Successful candidates have demonstrated considerable accomplishments and interest in research.

 For more information about the Clinician-Investigator Training Program in internal medicine, contact:

 - 200 First St. SW